GoFast-Athlete-Training/gofastbackendv2-fall2025/GoFastCompany_architecture.md

 - **Financial Management** - Track spending, projections, and financial health
 - **Roadmap Planning** - Product, GTM, and operations roadmaps

 **Core Value**: **Single-tenant company operations** - This is GoFast's internal tool (NOT multi-tenant like Ignite).
-Everything centers around a single `GoFastCompany` record with a unique containerId.
+Everything centers around a single `GoFastCompany` record with a hardcoded ID (`cmhpqe7kl0000nw1uvcfhf2hs`).
 Built on GoFast backend for easier athlete conversion and future security separation.

 **Key Difference from Ignite**:
 - **Ignite** = Multi-tenant (multiple CompanyHQs, each with their own data)